-Optomicrofluidic device for detection and isolation of drop encapsulated target cells in single-cell format
+An optomicrofluidic device for the detection and isolation of drop-encapsulated target cells in single-cell format†

-Single-cell analysis has emerged as a powerful method for the characterisation of genomics, transcriptomics, proteomics, and metabolomics at the individual cell level.
-Here, we demonstrate a technique for detection and selective isolation of target cells encapsulated in microdroplets in single-cell format.
-Sample containing a mixed population of cells with target cells fluorescently labelled is focused using a sheath fluid to direct cells in single-file toward a droplet junction wherein the cells are encapsulated inside droplets.
-The droplets containing the cells migrate toward the centre of the channel owing to the non-inertial lift force.
-The cells present in the droplets are interrogated and characterised based on forward scatter (FSC), side scatter (SSC) and fluorescence (FL) signals.
-The FL signals from the target cells activate a selective isolation module based on electro-coalescence, using a suitable electronics and program to sort droplets containing the target cells in single-cell format from the droplets containing the background cells.
-We demonstrated detection and isolation of target cells (cancer cells – HeLa and DU145) from a mixed population of cells, peripheral blood mononuclear cells (PBMC) + cervical cancer cell (HeLa) and PBMC + human prostate cancer cell (DU145) at a concentration range 〖10〗^4-〖10〗^6/ml at 300 cells/s.
-The performance of the device is characterised in terms of sorting efficiency (>97%), enrichment (>1800X), purity (>98%), and recovery (>95%)).
-The sorted target cells were found to be viable (>95% viability) and showed good proliferation when cultured, which showed the potential of the proposed sorting technique for downstream analysis.
+Single-cell analysis has emerged as a powerful method for genomics, transcriptomics, proteomics, and metabolomics characterisation at the individual cell level.
+Here, we demonstrate a technique for the detection and selective isolation of target cells encapsulated in microdroplets in single-cell format.
+A sample containing a mixed population of cells with fluorescently labelled target cells can be focused using a sheath fluid to direct cells in single file toward a droplet junction, wherein the cells are encapsulated inside droplets.
+The droplets containing the cells migrate toward the centre of the channel owing to non-inertial lift force.
+The cells present in the droplets are studied and characterised based on forward scatter (FSC), side scatter (SSC), and fluorescence (FL) signals.
+The FL signals from the target cells can be used to activate a selective isolation module based on electro-coalescence, using suitable electronics and a program to sort droplets containing the target cells in single-cell format from droplets containing background cells.
+We demonstrated the detection and isolation of target cells (cancer cells: HeLa and DU145) from mixed populations of cells, peripheral blood mononuclear cells (PBMC) + cervical cancer cells (HeLa) and PBMC + human prostate cancer cells (DU145), at a concentration range of 104–106 ml−1 at 300 cells per s.
+The performance of the device is characterised in terms of sorting efficiency (>97%), enrichment (>1800×), purity (>98%), and recovery (>95%).
+The sorted target cells were found to be viable (>95% viability) and showed good proliferation when cultured, showing the potential of the proposed sorting technique for downstream analysis.